Boot Camps in Bartow, Florida Can Help Troubled Teens, if They Are Like Gateway Boys Academy

-Most boot camps in Bartow, FL on their own will not deal with family problems but simply return a somewhat more respectful teen to the same home situation in which he was struggling.
+Most boot camps in Bartow, Florida on their own will not deal with family problems but simply return a somewhat more respectful teen to the same home situation in which he was struggling.
 Boys who attend boot camps are more likely to return to old habits.
-For this reasons, boot camps in Bartow, FL are a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+In fact, boot camps in Bartow, Florida are a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 Gateway’s Boot Camp-Like Program, Plus It’s Ongoing Behavioral Support are Designed to Turn Around Troubled Boys

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway an alternative that combines the strengths of the military approach with the therapeutic component of a therapeutic boarding school.
 Gateway, located in the Panhandle of Florida, is a Christian program that has helped – and brought hope to- struggling teenage boys and their families from places all across the nation for well over 20 years.
 Troubled teenage boys from Bartow, Florida and other places receive an accredited academic program, counseling and instruction, an introduction to military drill and history, and the discipline for which boot camps are respected.
-Gateway offers a caring staff that cares deeply about each teen.
+Gateway offers staff that care deeply about each student.
 Gateway is a military-style school that features several important components that are typically missing from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and concerned involvement, not simply breaking teens down.